2023 Solar Incentives Guide for Windsor, CT - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The phrase "solar incentives" refers to a range of financial incentives implemented to make installing and using solar panels more affordable.
-This is done to encourage people to switch to renewable energy.
-The incentives might include cash back, upfront discounts or monthly credits towards your utility bill.
-Some incentives are offered by the federal government, some by the Connecticut government and some by your specific utility company, county or municipality.
-Some broad categories of solar incentives include:
+Solar incentives are meant to help mitigate the cost of installing solar panels on your home.
+This category of financial incentives is designed to encourage more homeowners to switch their home over to renewable energy.
+Incentives may include things like discounts, cash back or credit towards your monthly utility bill.
+Some incentives are offered by the federal government, while others are provided by the state of Connecticut or your specific utility company, county or municipality.
+Types of solar incentives might include:

-- Rebates: Solar rebates might be offered by your local utility company, or by your county or state.
-These rebates work as partial refunds that are applied after you purchase solar panels and before tax credits are calculated.
+- Rebates: Solar rebates may be provided by your local utility company, or by your county or state.
+These rebates are essentially cash back that is applied after you purchase a solar system and before tax credits are calculated.

 Federal Solar Incentives

-When people think of solar incentives, federal incentives are likely the first thing that comes to mind.
-A federal incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a given percentage of the cost of your solar system.
+When thinking about solar incentives, federal incentives may be the first thing that comes to mind.
+The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a specified percentage of your solar system's cost.

 The ITC originally covered 30% of the cost of solar panel installation, although that number has fluctuated slightly over the years between 26-30%.
 The percentage you qualify for will depend on when your solar system was installed.
 The cost of installation includes the panels themselves as well as the cost of labor, accessories and equipment.
 There is no maximum amount you can claim.
 The ITC can be applied to solar panels installed after January 1, 2006 on your primary or secondary residence.
 The residence must be owned by you and in the United States.

-More information about the new Inflation Reduction Act can be found here.
-Your local Windsor solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it may apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Windsor solar panel company can answer any questions you have and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives